On reduction and normalization in the computational core: Operational Properties of , Weak and Surface Reduction

-\paragraph{Let: Different Notation, Same issues.} We stress that the issues are inherent to the associativity and identity rules, not to the specific syntax of $\lc$.
-Exactly the same issues appear in Sabry-Wadler's $\ml$ (\Cref{fig:ml-syntax}).
+\paragraph{Let: Different Notation, Same Issues.} We stress that the issues are inherent to the associativity and identity rules, not to the specific syntax of $\lc$.
+Exactly the same issues appear in Sabry and Wadler's $\ml$ \cite{SabryWadler97} (see our \Cref{fig:ml-syntax}), as we show in the example below.